 Do not attempt to open the door by hand.
 If the

-door is locked, this action will alert any enemy soldiers inside of the room
+door is locked, this action will alert any combatants inside of the room

 of your intentions and possibly expose the breacher to fire through the

-Explosive entry The use of explosive charges, to breach doors or walls into buildings
+Explosive entry The use of explosive charges to breach doors or walls on buildings

-and aircraft, is an excellent SOP.
-But unfortunately, because of a lack of
+and aircraft is an excellent SOP.
+Although unfortunately, because of a lack of

-training, understanding, expertise and cost, explosive entry has not become
+training, understanding, expertise, and the cost involved, explosive entry

 a common standard for entry teams.
 The two prime advantages of explosive